svx/edx-documentation/en_us/install_operations/source/ecommerce/test_ecommerce.rst

        make static
        make migrate

 #.
-Create a new site linking to LMS.
+Create a new site linking to the LMS.

    .. code:: sh